 Chest and arm sleeve

 Maori tattoos will often tell the story or heritage of a person of Maori origins.
-Many of the symbols are traditional but sometimes they will also incorporate modernised patterns in to them.
-This particular style of tattoo going across the chest and the arm has been popularised recently since the famous wrestler/movie star ‘The Rock’ has a similar tattoo.
+Many of the symbols are traditional but sometimes they will also incorporate modernized patterns in to them.
+This particular style of tattoo going across the chest and the arm has been popularized recently since the famous wrestler/movie star ‘The Rock’ has a similar tattoo.

 Many artists have come up with their variations, with the help of their customers, of Maori’esque tattoos – giving some interesting twists to the basic design concept.
 This may include a broader scope of elements such as different colors and cultural symbols.